-Free motion quilting is used to create designs on a quilt top by moving the fabric freely under the needle.
-This technique can be used to create intricate designs or simply to add texture and interest to a quilt.
+Free motion quilting creates designs on a quilt top by moving the fabric freely under the needle.
+This technique can create intricate designs or add texture and interest to a quilt.

-Once you have your foot attached, set your sewing machine to a medium-low speed, then, begin stitching in a small circle around the center of your quilt.
-As you become more comfortable with the technique, you can expand your design to create larger and more intricate patterns.
+Once you have your foot attached, set your sewing machine to a medium-low speed, then begin stitching in a small circle around the center of your quilt.
+As you become more comfortable with the technique, you can expand your design to create more extensive and more intricate patterns.
 Remember to always keep the fabric moving in a smooth, even motion.
-Stray stitches can easily ruin a quilt top.
+Stray stitches can quickly ruin a quilt top.
 Take your time and experiment with different designs to see what you like best.
-If you’re a beginner, make sure to read our guide on the best quilting sewing machines for beginners.
+If you’re a beginner, read our guide on the best quilting sewing machines for beginners.

 Best Heavy-duty large throat free motion quilting machine: The Janome MC6650.
 Not the cheapest option of course but probably the best free motion quilting machine on the market today.